whaleclub/api/source/index.html.md

 This endpoint allows you to submit a new position.

 To submit a limit or stop order, set the `entry_price` parameter in your request.
+We'll automatically detect whether it's a limit order or a stop order based on the current market price.

 To submit a position that will execute immediately at market price, simply omit the `entry_price` parameter from your request.